 Is it legal to do this?

-In Thailand, Canada, most of the EU and many other countries, yes.
-In some other parts of the world, like Australia, New Zealand or the US, no.
+In Thailand, Canada, New Zealand, most of the EU and many other countries, yes.
+In some other parts of the world, like Australia or the US, no.

 How is the sacred plant sourced?

-The Nima personally grows and also carefully sources the sacred plant.
+The Nima personally grows and also carefully sources the sacred plant to preserve the wellbeing of the species.

 Everything you need to know about Ibogaine (note that ibogaine is the compound in iboga and we use the plant not in a clinic, but in a sacred shamanic ceremony.